Sexual Violence Prevention Framework

 What are we doing?

-On October 15, 2019 Queensland released a Sexual Violence Prevention and Response Framework to provide a strong, cohesive and evidence-based approach to preventing and responding to all forms of sexual violence.
+On October 15, 2019 Queensland released Prevent.
+Support.
+Believe.
+Queensland’s Framework to address Sexual Violence to provide a strong, cohesive and evidence-based approach to preventing and responding to all forms of sexual violence.

 The Framework sets out a clear vision and objectives, brings together current initiatives and programs already addressing sexual violence, and guides Queensland’s future responses.